Peder Anker (historian): Early life

 Peder Anker was born in Oslo, Norway.
 His mother, Bodil Borchsenius Anker, was a high-school teacher and researcher of pedagogy at the University of Oslo, while his father, Erik Anker, was a partner at the architectural office Anker & Hølaas.
-Peder attended the Rudolf Steiner-school and Persbraaten High School, both in Oslo.
+Peder attended Oslo Waldorf School and Persbraaten High School, both in Oslo.
 His older brother Espen Anker is a practicing psychiatrist while his younger sister Hedevig Anker is an artist.
 Peder has two children, Lukas and Theo.